darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 ## Create the App registration or managed identitiy.

 In Azure you have two options, create a user assigned managed identity or App registration.
-Where the user has no access to Entra then use the `user assigned managed identity` option, the down side to this is that the identity is region spevific i.e. it is deployed to a regional reource group.
+Where the user has no access to Entra then use the `user assigned managed identity` option, the down side to this is that the identity is region specific i.e. it is deployed to a regional reource group.
 Therefore you need to think about DR scenario.
 App regastration therefore is the prefrred option due to it global significance not tied to any specific region.

 For the purpose of this document we will focus on App registration process.